Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Owens threw him out.
 Ruth charged the plate.

 The Red Sox now needed a pitcher.
 Barry handed the ball to Ernie Shore, a 26-year-old right-hander who had pitched five innings just two days earlier and was not expecting to play.
-Shore got eight warm-up pitches and a new catcher, Sam Agnew.
+Shore got five warm-up pitches and a new catcher, Sam Agnew.

 On Shore's first pitch, Morgan took off for second base.
 Agnew threw him out.
 Shore then retired the next 26 batters in order.
 No hits.
 No walks.
 No errors.
 No baserunner of any kind.